smscully/Management-Governance/Tagging Scripts/README.md

 AWS recommends that organizations apply both mandatory and discretionary tags to all resources.[^2]  Each of the JSON tag files contains the baseline mandatory tags, along with example values.
 The tag key-value pairs should be modified as necessary to meet organizational tagging requirements, including adding any applicable discretionary tags.

-The tags contained in the JSON Tag Files are as follows:
+The tags contained in the JSON tag files are as follows:

 | Tag | Description | Key | Value |
 |:-----------------|:------------|:--------|:--------|